-Success is and will always be measured financially.
+The success of a blog is and will always be measured financially.
 There is no denying fact about it.
 In this recession times, big corporates are going bankrupt.
-If somebody too large to fail, actually failed does not mean you cannot create successful blogs and websites.
+Somebody too large to fail failed doesn’t mean you cannot create successful blogs and websites.
 The important aspect is to select a profitable niche for blogging.

 The best part of being a blogger or freelancer is, you can even make money in a recession.
-There is a common myth that blogs and websites are unprofitable and will not make their owner’s money but that’s not true.
+There is a common myth that blogs and websites are unprofitable and will not make owner’s any money, but that’s not true.

-In this article, I will bust the myth as well as discuss why this misconception exists in the first place and how you can select a niche which is profitable as well as can make you money with examples of my own experiences in the past including some big mistakes I did that should be avoided.
+In this article, I will bust the myth and discuss why the misconception exists in the first place and how to select a niche which is profitable.
+How blogging in the right niche can help you make money with examples of my own experiences from the past and sharing some big mistakes I did.

 Where can you make money?

-The most important question isn’t in which niche money can be made but the most important question for any individual or a company is which niche I can make money?
+The most crucial question isn’t in which niche one can make money but which niche they can make money?

-The above example may sound little out of the context but let me get you into my practical example.
-I own Go4Expert Forum but that is not the first website I tried my hands on.
-I personally started a site that was a clone of RentACoder.
-I started it because I saw a lot of money can be made with such marketplaces.
-I was freelancing and found how RentACoder was different and all other websites like (ScriptLance, iFreelance) were the clone from some scripts and were very similar.
-So I hired a developer to create a website for me similar to RentACoder.
-I was wrong and because I was doing things part-time along with a job I couldn’t keep enhancing the website.
-I couldn’t even recover the invested amount.
+The above example may sound little out of context but let me get you into my practical example.
+I own Go4Expert Forum, but that is not the first website I tried my hands on.
+I started a site that was a clone of RentACoder because I saw a lot of money one can make from such marketplaces.

-So it was important for me to understand where I will be able to make money and not where money can be made.
+So it was important for me to understand where I will be able to make money and not where others are making money.
 Be it a blog/forum/e-commerce website or any other type of website.

 Where can you give, give and give more?

-If you are selecting the niche, consider where you are ready to contribute everything you know and go even further to learn new things to serve your readers.
+If you are selecting a niche, consider how you can actively contribute to it — everything you know and go further to learn new things to serve the readers.

 Converting Visitors to Users and Customers